A whole-body perspective on why your symptoms are communication, not failure.

-They’re asking something simpler — and harder:
+They’re asking something simpler — and also more complex:

 Sometimes they’ve been told everything looks fine.

-Sometimes they have a diagnosis.
+Sometimes they have an official diagnosis.

-That’s where so much confusion begins.
+That’s where so much of the confusion begins.

-Most fertility care today is built around numbers, timelines, and test results — hormone levels, follicle counts, ovulation dates, “good” cycles and “bad” ones.
-And those things matter.
-But when fertility is framed only this way, many women slowly learn to distrust their own experience.
+Because most fertility care today is built around numbers, timelines, and test results – hormone levels, follicle counts, ovulation dates, “good” cycles and “bad” ones.

 They override signals.